 Continue to evaluate and prioritize services.
 Seek innovative solutions to maintain high quality core services, promote financial transparency and protect Plymouth’s strong financial position and quality of life.

 Continue to explore partnerships with neighboring communities, school districts, businesses, watersheds and other agencies to decrease costs through shared services and eliminate duplicate efforts.
-Streamline processes through the use of technology, including website enhancements, e-permits and expanded credit card processing.
+Streamline processes through the use of technology.
 Evaluate community trends and consider associated facility and service needs.

 Focus on improvements to Highway 169, Highway 55 and continue to explore other transportation options.
 Seek funding partners for rail crossing improvements and I-494 crossing improvements.